HomeBlogsAffiliate Marketing IndustryAffiliate Links Tracking: 6 Methods & Software

 Impressions are crucial for understanding the visibility and reach of affiliate marketing efforts, especially for brand awareness campaigns.

-So how to track affiliate sales and other information?
 Affiliate tracking methods are essential for recording user activities and attributing sales or other valuable actions to the correct affiliate.
 Affiliate conversion/ link/ sales/ activity tracking needs a different method.
-Each tracking method has its strengths and limitations and is used to track specific types of affiliate marketing activities.
+Each tracking method has its strengths and limitations and is used to track specific actions.

 One of the most popular methods of monitoring affiliates is cookie tracking.
 When a user clicks on an affiliate link, a small file called a cookie is stored on their browser.
 This cookie tracks the user’s activity across the website and is used to attribute conversions or sales to the affiliate who referred the visitor.
 Cookies generally have an expiration date, after which they no longer track the user’s actions.